On the two-dimensional singular stochastic viscous nonlinear wave equations: Introduction

 We conclude this introduction by stating several remarks.

 \begin{remark}\rm

 (i) The pathwise global well-posedness result (Theorem \ref{THM:GWP1}) relies on a dispersive PDE argument.
 As such, the coefficient $\sqrt{2}$ on the noise $D^\frac 12 \xi$ in the equation~\eqref{SNLW9} plays no role and thus Theorem \ref{THM:GWP1} also applies to the cubic SvNLW \eqref{SNLW9} (with $k = 3$) with a general coefficient on the noise.
-On the other hand, Theorem \ref{THM:GWP2} relies on the invariant measure argument and thus the coefficient on the noise in \eqref{SNLW9} must be $\sqrt{2}$.
+On the other hand, Theorem \ref{THM:GWP2} relies on the invariant measure argument and thus the coefficient on the noise in \eqref{SNLW9} must be $\sqrt{2}$.\footnote{For general $0 < \mu < 1$, Theorem \ref{THM:GWP2} also holds for the following equation: